 April 28th is Workers’ Memorial Day – a time to shine a spotlight on the importance of safe work environments across the globe.
 Also known around the world as International Workers' Memorial Day, International Commemoration Day for Dead and Injured, and Day of Mourning, it’s a day to remember those who have suffered life-changing or life-ending workplace accidents.
 In their honor, organizations and employers come together to promote ongoing safety efforts.
 It’s never too late to educate yourself on the dangers facing workers in your industry, from the equipment and products they use to the environments they occupy.
 This is especially true right now during the ongoing COVID-19 pandemic.
 Turn your attention to what you can do to help employees stay safe and healthy.

 Safe Jobs: Every Worker’s Right

 In spite of safety awareness and measures increasing around the world year after year, many job hazards remain unregulated and uncontrolled.
 And, even with the best precautions, accidents still occur due to the hazardous nature of certain industries.
-The Bureau of Labor Statistics (BLS) most recent census report on fatal occupational injuries notes that there were 5,333 workplace deaths in 2021, up 8.9 percent from 2020 – unfortunately breaking the dip in fatalities we were able to record from 2019 to 2020, this comes in as the highest annual rate since 2016.
-This means a worker died every 99 minutes from a work-related injury in 2019.
-In addition to that, 2.8 million non-fatal workplace injuries in 2020, which is down from 2.8 million in 2019, and while that is good news, the amount of workplace illness cases quadrupled to 544,600 cases with 120,000 dying, largely due to 2020 being the start of the ongoing pandemic.
+The Bureau of Labor Statistics (BLS) most recent census report on fatal occupational injuries notes that there were 4,764 workplace deaths in 2021, up 8.9 percent from 2020 – unfortunately breaking the dip in fatalities we were able to record from 2019 to 2020, this comes in as the highest annual rate since 2016.
+This means a worker died every 111 minutes from a work-related injury in 2020.
+In addition to that, 2.7 million non-fatal workplace injuries in 2020, which is down from 2.8 million in 2019, and while that is good news, the amount of workplace illness cases quadrupled to 544,600 cases with 120,000 dying, largely due to 2020 being the start of the ongoing pandemic.